What are your thoughts on Jasmine tea?and Jasmine Tea Cake?

 Jasmine tea was a revelation after these experiences.My husband bought it from Hong Kong on my sister in laws request which never ended up going to her.I promptly forget to give it to her every visit.Its almost hypnotic seeing those little balls bloom into flowers inside the water.The tea tastes delicate and fresh,at the same time it’s not overpowering, It’s a beautiful almost summery rendition of the jasmine flower.That delicate flowery tone paired with the indian lime is a beautiful symphony just waiting to happen.

-I have improvised on the hot milk cake recipe by steeping the tea in the milk and butter mixture while its boiling.Don’t scoff at my method of steeping the jasmine tea in milk,i know it’s traditionally boiled in water but this step makes sure you get the right amount of jasmine flavour with least number of buds especially because jasmine tea is super costly.
+To make this Jasmine Tea Cake, I have improvised on the hot milk cake recipe by steeping the tea in the milk and butter mixture while it’s boiling.Don’t scoff at my method of steeping the jasmine tea in milk,i know it’s traditionally boiled in water but this step makes sure you get the right amount of jasmine flavour with least number of buds especially because jasmine tea is super costly.

-Texture and Taste of the Jasmine Tea Lime Cake
+Texture and Taste of the Jasmine Tea Cake

 The Crumb of the cake is light and spongy but it also has a great buttery flavour to it.It has a crumbly feel to it without it being too dry.The addition of milk and butter makes this cake moist and light.